qaushqestaj/travel-list/README.md

-This application is created using React fundamentals.
+This application is built using React fundamentals.

 Make a travel list everywhere you go!